How Much Does It Cost to Start a Farm? Full Cost Breakdown

 Drones Field mapping Medium to High

-Remember to account for training, maintenance, and updates when budgeting for tech.
+Don’t forget training, maintenance, and software updates when you plan for tech.

 Creative Financing For Aspiring Farmers